 Little Nemo

-I've been reading "Give Our Regards to the Atom-Smashers: Writers on Comics."
-They should have subtitled it "Guys on Superhero Comics."
-Almost all these writers are male.
+I've been reading a book of essays: "Give Our Regards to the Atom-Smashers: Writers on Comics."
+That subtitle should be "Guys on Superhero Comics."
+Nearly all the writers are male.
 No surprise, I guess.
-But I AM surprised that they mostly talk of mainstream comic books I ignored, both as a kid and today.
+But I AM surprised that they mostly read the wham-bam comic books I ignored as a kid--and still do.
 If I wanted violent conflict involving oversized males, all I had to do was go to school and get beat up again.
 Superheroes were just those jerks grown up; nothing new.
-I read comic strips creating their own worlds (Krazy Kat, Pogo, King Aroo, Little Nemo, Barnaby) and independent/underground comix doing the same (Odd Bodkins, Crumb and Harvey Pekar, Women's Comix, Omaha, Elfquest).
-Yet nearly all these essayists, as kids, read the commercial hero-stuff.
+As a kid I read comic strips creating their own worlds (Krazy Kat, Pogo, King Aroo, Little Nemo in Slumberland, Barnaby) and later independent/underground comix doing the same (Odd Bodkins, Crumb and Harvey Pekar, Women's Comix, Omaha, Elfquest).
+Yet nearly all these essayists, as boys, read the caped two-fisted hero-stuff.

-Almost all.
-I like Lydia Millet, writing on "Little Nemo in Slumberland" by Winsor McCay.
-He saw and painted a vast world of dream-splendors, full of creatures (and feelings) that don't fit any nice neat plot.
-More like ukiyo-e than comics.
-And McCay's world is pretty much my world, too.
+Not all.
+Lydia Millet writes on "Little Nemo in Slumberland", the very first dream-comic, and one I always liked.
+Its creator Winsor McCay drew a vast world of dream-splendors, full of creatures (and feelings) that don't fit any nice neat plot.
+More like ukiyo-e than comics--and not that far from my own dreamworld.

-Millet thinks Slumberland is passive and anti-meaning--that's its subversion.
-I'm not so sure.
-Over time, Little Nemo becomes more active and less fearful--goes gradually from nightmares and frustration dreams, to trickster and fuck-up dreams, then delegates that role to Flip his shadow, and then when he's befriended/integrated Flip, to Imp--a racist caricature, but quite unlike the colonial racism of, say, "Tintin", for the Imp's a dream-figure, either a part of Nemo's personality or a spirit of chaos who manifests in this form to Nemo, who is after all a white middle-class boy born in the 19th century.
-Imp's appearance is grotesque but his character and actions are quite undistorted: he's a Toto, that is, a familiar who communicates through action, an intuitive who pulls back curtains to reveal humbugs behind wizards.
-Like Flip before him, he's an active side that Nemo consciously represses.
-And has to learn to accept.
+Little Nemo has a plot--its arc is just too big to see in single episodes.
+But over time, Nemo grows more active and less fearful--progressing from nightmares and frustration dreams, to trickster and fuck-up dreams, then delegates the trickster role to Flip his resentful lower-class shadow, and then when he's befriended/integrated Flip, to Imp, a jungle boy.
+Imp's a racist caricature, but quite unlike the colonial racism of, say, "Tintin", for Imp's clearly a dream-figure: either a side of Nemo himself, or a spirit of chaos who manifests in this form to Nemo, who is after all a white middle-class boy born in the 19th century.
+Imp functions just like Dorothy's dog Toto: as a familiar who communicates through action, an agent of intuition who pulls back curtains to reveal humbugs behind wizards.
+Like Flip before him, Imp's an active side of Nemo he consciously represses.
+And has to learn to value.

 Millet rightly says McCay rejects and challenges cramped crabby Freudianism.
-But the sheer splendor of McCay's love-letter to the visual world distracts Millet from seeing how much he anticipates Jung!
-Nemo's instinctive and shadow sides aren't Ids to be repressed or channeled, but spirits to accept and befriend, chaos or not.
-Short-term chaos builds deeper strengths.
-Dreamwork as a repetitious, messy, often-failing, never-ending spiritual journey.
+But the sheer splendor of McCay's love-letter to the dreamworld's beauty distracts Millet from how much he anticipates Jung!
+Nemo's instinctive and shadow sides aren't Ids to be repressed or channeled (as Freud said) or enemies to be defeated (as superhero comics said) but spirits to accept and befriend, despite the chaos they bring.
+For short-term chaos builds long-term character.
+McCay's dream comics advocate a messy, often-failing, never-ending spiritual journey.

 Without needing to punch anyone's face, either.